The Problem

 While many people and organizations offer supposed solutions to climate change, it’s hard to know without in-depth research which are truly effective, which are still in the works, and which are just a distraction.
 Moreover, now that significant funding and attention are going to climate action, it’s critical to find trusted, independent advisors who know their stuff, want to achieve real climate impact, and are not looking to make a quick buck.

 It’s also important to make sure climate solutions are ready, today, for implementation.
 Addressing climate change is a race against time, and waiting for faraway solutions is exactly the wrong thing to do.
-Every year spent waiting for a “better” technological marvel to arrive only gives us another year’s worth of greenhouse gas pollution, which locks in a higher level of planetary warming.
+Every year spent waiting for a “better” technological marvel to arrive only gives us another year’s worth of greenhouse gases and other climate pollutants, which locks in a higher level of planetary warming.

 To stop climate change before it’s too late – and make no mistake, this is still possible – humanity needs to: